-3. Provide a source of positive input: For many students the teacher is their only source of positive input and reinforcement.
+3. Provide a source of positive input: For many students, the teacher is their only source of positive input and reinforcement.
 It is your job to provide a source of positivity and encouragement for your students.
 If you show you believe in them, then this might help them to believe in themselves.

 Have a great day,